lx1r/helpers/README.md

 * `init` -  initializer for a new data element, may be an aggregate initializer list

-**Returns:** Index in the array where the new value is inserted or `-1` if something went wrong, the index is valid until any method on the associative array is called.
+**Returns:** Reference to the inserted data in the associative array or NULL if something went wrong.
+The reference is valid until any method on the associative array is called.

 ---